There’s a whole lot going on at this newly renovated park.

-When summer rolls around (finally!), there are community BBQs with a presentation by chef Antoine Sicotte, Cinéma en plein air, public pianos, various art installations, and the “Ludothèque ” (the colourfully painted shipping container) which is open from June 4th to August 23rd from Saturday to Tuesday 10am to 7pm.
+When summer rolls around there are community BBQs , Cinéma en plein air, an outdoor piano, various art installations, and the “Ludothèque ” (the colourfully painted shipping container) which is open from early June until August.
 When the wide doors open up you’ll find books, toys, and activities inside.